Pharmacy stocks run low as Turkey's drug price policy hits supplies

 Last week Health Minister Fahrettin Koca appeared to blame the pharmaceutical industry for the shortages, saying his ministry had determined that 42 producers, 20 warehousemen and 32 pharmacists were hoarding drugs to sell after the price hike.

-Cancer, flu medicines and antibiotics were among medicines that would be affected by the price liberalisation, Koca said.
+Cancer, flu medicines and antibiotics were among medicines that would be affected by the price liberalization, Koca said.

 Pharmacists and their patients are impatient for change.
 “We have been having this problem for three to four months,” said Engin Erdogan, at another pharmacy in Sisli.
 “I do not have anything left in my eye drop shelf and I cannot replace them.”